 Wealth consists not in having great possessions, but in having few wants. — Epictetus

 There’s a small pause between hearing the lie and believing the lie.
-When someone or something tries to tell you, “You are missing out!” grab that thought and stop for just a moment.
-In this pause, there is a choice to be made.
+When someone or something tries to tell you, “You’re missing out,” grab that thought and stop for a moment.
+In this pause, there’s a choice to be made.

 King David was young, handsome, popular, and poetic.
 He had the wealth of a kingdom at his disposal, wives and children filling his home.
 Everything in David’s life was going up, up, up.

 Then we get to 2 Samuel 11.
 In the season when kings went off to war, David stayed home.

 One evening, David got up from his bed and walked around on the roof of the palace.
 From the roof he saw a woman bathing.
 The woman was very beautiful, (2 Samuel 11:2)